MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/dataflows-teams.md

 6. In **Navigator**, select the tables that are present in your Excel file.
 If your Excel file has multiple sheets and tables, select only the tables you're interested in.
 When you're done, select **Transform data**.

-7. [Clean and transform your data using Power Query](../power-query-ui.md).
+7. Clean and transform your data using Power Query.
 You can use the out-of-the box transformations to delete missing values, delete unnecessary columns, or to filter your data.
 With Power Query, you can apply more than 300 different transformations on your data.
-To learn more about Power Query, see [What is Power Query?](../power-query-what-is-power-query.md).
-After you are finished with preparing your data, click **Next**.
+To learn more about Power Query transformations, see [Use Power Query to transform data](../power-query/ui.md).
+After you're finished with preparing your data, select **Next**.

    ![Clean and transform data with Power Query](media/data-prep-dataflows-teams.PNG)

 8. In **Map tables**, select **Load to new table** to create a new table in Dataverse for Teams.
 You can also choose to load your data into an existing table.
 In the **Map tables** screen, you can also specify a **Unique primary name column** and an **Alternate key column (optional)**.
 In this example, leave these selections with the default values.
-To learn more about mapping your data and the different settings, [Field mapping considerations for standard dataflows](get-best-of-standard-dataflows.md).
+To learn more about mapping your data and the different settings, see [Field mapping considerations for standard dataflows](get-best-of-standard-dataflows.md).

    ![Mapping of data to Dataverse for Teams](media/data-mapping-teams.PNG)